XiaoMi/themis/readme.md

 These settings could be set in hbase-site.xml of server-side.

-**LockClean Options**
+**Conflict Resolution Options**

-1. As mentioned in [percolator](http://research.google.com/pubs/pub36726.html), failed clients could be detected quickly if "Running workers write a token into the Chubby lockservice" which could help clean up persistent lock more efficiently.
-In themis, ZookeeperWorkerRegister implements this function and we can set themis.worker.register.class="org.apache.hadoop.hbase.themis.lockcleaner.ZookeeperWorkerRegister" to enable this function, then, each alive clients will create a emphemeral node in the zookeeper cluster depends by hbase.
+1. As mentioned in [percolator](http://research.google.com/pubs/pub36726.html), failed clients could be detected quickly if "Running workers write a token into the Chubby lockservice" which could help resolve conflict lock more efficiently.
+In themis, we can set themis.worker.register.class="org.apache.hadoop.hbase.themis.lockcleaner.ZookeeperWorkerRegister" to enable this function, then, each alive clients will create a emphemeral node in the zookeeper cluster depends by hbase.

-2. Themis will retry lock clean where retry count could be specified by "themis.retry.count" and the pause between retries could be specified by "themis.pause".
+2. Themis will retry conflict resolution where retry count could be specified by "themis.retry.count" and the pause between retries could be specified by "themis.pause".

 **Customer Filter**

 1. Themis use timestamp and version attribute of HBase internally.
-Therefore, users should not set filters using timestamp or version attribute to do themis read.
+Therefore, users should not set filters using timestamp or version attribute.

-2. For filters only use rowkey, such as PrefixFilter defined in HBase, users could make them implement "RowLevelFilter" interface which could help do themis read more efficiently.
+2. For filters only use rowkey, such as PrefixFilter defined in HBase, users could make them implement "RowLevelFilter" interface(defined in themis) which could help do themis read more efficiently.

 ### MapReduce Support